iturner72/book-notes/the_crypto_story.md

         important public blockchains such as Bitcoin and Ethereum are secure, open, and permissionless.
 Anyone can prove they own a Bitcoin, and that ownership can't be reversed arbitrarily.
+    + if, somehow, the houses were moved to the blockchain, that would permanently allow for permissionless innovation: Everyone could build programs and exchanges and derivatirves and interfaces for house buying, and the best ones could win.
+    + The problem is that houses can't live on the blockchain.
+They live in the real world.
+They can burn down and stuff.
+Conncting the electronic artifact on the blockchain - the house token? - to its real-world referent - the house - is philosophically and practically tricky.
+    + How to make this connection is largely an unsolved problem, and quite possibly an *unsolvable* one, but also an important one.
+If you could ingest the physical world into that financial system, you'd have something cool.